 What are some common mistakes to avoid when making wooden teething toys?

 Don’t skip sanding, or you might get splinters.
 Also, don’t use materials that aren’t safe.
-Paying attention to details is key for making safe and fun toys.
+Paying attention to details is key to making safe and fun toys.

 How should I finish wooden teething toys to ensure safety?

 Use natural oils like coconut oil or beeswax for finishing.
 They protect the wood and keep it safe for babies.
-Make sure to apply them right to get a smooth finish.
+Make sure to apply them correctly to get a smooth finish.

 What creative designs can I make for wooden teething toys?